Turing pattern: Concept

 Turing patterns may also be responsible for the formation of human fingerprints.

 As well as in biological organisms, Turing patterns occur in other natural systems – for example, the wind patterns formed in sand, the atomic-scale repetitive ripples that can form during growth of bismuth crystals, and the uneven distribution of matter in galactic disc.
 Although Turing's ideas on morphogenesis and Turing patterns remained dormant for many years, they are now inspirational for much research in mathematical biology.
 It is a major theory in developmental biology; the importance of the Turing model is obvious, as it provides an answer to the fundamental question of morphogenesis: "how is spatial information generated in organisms?".

 Turing patterns can also be created in nonlinear optics as demonstrated by the Lugiato–Lefever equation.

 Reaction-diffusion models can be used to forecast the exact location of the tooth cusps in mice and voles based on differences in gene expression patterns.
 The model can be used to explain the differences in gene expression between mice and vole teeth, the signaling center of the tooth, enamel knot, secrets BMPs, FGFs and Shh.
 Shh and FGF inhibits BMP production, while BMP stimulates both the production of more BMPs and the synthesis of their own inhibitors.
 BMPs also induce epithelial differentiation, while FGFs induce epithelial growth.
 The result is a pattern of gene activity that changes as the shape of the tooth changes, and vice versa.
 Under this model, the large differences between mouse and vole molars can be generated by small changes in the binding constants and diffusion rates of the BMP and Shh proteins.
 A small increase in the diffusion rate of BMP4 and a stronger binding constant of its inhibitor is sufficient to change the vole pattern of tooth growth into that of the mouse.

 Experiments with the sprouting of chia seeds planted in trays have confirmed Turing's mathematical model.

-Classic example: radiolarian shells

-Turing wanted to advance the work D'Arcy Thompson published in 1917 called On Growth and Form.
-Bernard Richards, working under the supervision of Turing at Manchester as one of Turing's last students, helped validate Turing's theory of morphogenesis as follows:

-So I set to work on seeking a solution to the Morphogenesis Equations on a sphere.
-The theory was that a spherical organism was subject to diffusion across its surface membrane by an alien substance, eg sea-water.
-The Equations were: